sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 ### **Scenario 1 - Deploy the workload** ###

 Before the actual SAP system can be deployed a workload zone needs to be prepared.
-For deploying the DEV workload zone (vnet & keyvaults) navigate to the folder(LANDSCAPE/DEV-WEEU-SAP01-INFRASTRUCTURE) containing the DEV-WEEU-SAP01-INFRASTRUCTURE.json parameter file and use the install_workloadzone script.
+For deploying the DEV workload zone (vnet & keyvaults) navigate to the folder(LANDSCAPE/DEV-WEEU-SAP01-INFRASTRUCTURE) containing the DEV-WEEU-SAP01-INFRASTRUCTURE.json parameter file and use the ***install_workloadzone.ssh*** script.

 For Service Principal creation see [Service Principal Creation](./spn.md).
 Substitute your Service Principal values in the script below before running the script.

-**install_workloadzone.sh** bash script:

 ```bash
     cd ~/Azure_SAP_Automated_Deployment/WORKSPACES/LANDSCAPE/DEV-WEEU-SAP01-INFRASTRUCTURE